navariltd/navari-frappehr-biostar/README.md

-## Biostar Biometrics Integration for Frappe
+## FrappeHR Integration with Biostar Biometrics
 FrappeHR integration with Biostar Biometrics